BaseMax/LanguageLearningGraphQLPHP/README.md

 The Language Learning App API provides the following queries and mutations:

 ### Queries

-courses: [Course!]!: Get a list of available language courses. course(id: ID!): Course: Get a specific language course by its ID. exercises(courseId: ID!): [Exercise!]!: Get vocabulary exercises for a specific language course. exercise(id: ID!): Exercise: Get a specific vocabulary exercise by its ID.
+- `courses: [Course!]!`: Get a list of available language courses.
+- `course(id: ID!): Course`: Get a specific language course by its ID.
+- `exercises(courseId: ID!): [Exercise!]!`: Get vocabulary exercises for a specific language course.
+- `exercise(id: ID!): Exercise`: Get a specific vocabulary exercise by its ID.
-assessments: [Assessment!]!: Get language proficiency assessments. assessment(id: ID!): Assessment: Get a specific language proficiency assessment by its ID.
+- `assessments: [Assessment!]!`: Get language proficiency assessments.
+- `assessment(id: ID!): Assessment`: Get a specific language proficiency assessment by its ID.

-Mutations
+### Mutations

-enroll(courseId: ID!): Enrollment: Enroll in a language course. submitExercise(exerciseId: ID!, answer: String!): ExerciseResult: Submit an answer for a vocabulary exercise. submitAssessment(assessmentId: ID!, answers: [AssessmentAnswerInput!]!): AssessmentResult: Submit answers for a language proficiency assessment.
+- `enroll(courseId: ID!): Enrollment`: Enroll in a language course.
+- `submitExercise(exerciseId: ID!, answer: String!): ExerciseResult`: Submit an answer for a vocabulary exercise.
+- `submitAssessment(assessmentId: ID!, answers: [AssessmentAnswerInput!]!): AssessmentResult`: Submit answers for a language proficiency assessment.

 ## Authentication